Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2023-08-07: Refactor code structure to modular python package
 - 2023-08-08: Add word tokenizer splitting by Amharic space ፡
 - 2023-08-08: Update Amharic stopword list with 10 new words
+- 2023-08-10: Fix edge case in transliteration of special punctuation